platformsh/platformsh-docs/docs/src/domains/steps/non-production-custom-domains.md

 Downgrading your plan doesn't affect custom domains set on your production environments.

 ## Add a custom domain to a non-production environment

-The creation of non-production custom domains from the [Platform.sh Console](../../administration/cli/_index.md) isn't available in the Beta version, but will be soon.
-In the meantime, use the [Platform.sh CLI](/administration/cli/_index.md).

 To add a custom domain to a non-production environment, run a command similar to the following: